 1974: Paul McCartney & Wings released “Jet,” the first American single from their 1973 album Band on the Run.
 The song went to #7 in the US, and differing accounts from McCartney claim that the title was inspired by either a pet Labrador Retriever or a pony he had owned.

-1978: Fleetwood Mac’s Rumours LP hits #1 on the UK album chart after reaching #1 in the US in Spring of 1977.
+1978: Fleetwood Mac’s eleventh studio album, Rumours, hit #1 on the UK chart after reaching #1 in the US in Spring of 1977.

 1979: Blondie had their first of five UK #1 singles with “Heart of Glass.”

-1984: Genesis achieved their first top 10 single on the Billboard Hot 100 chart with “That’s All,” ultimately reaching #6.
+1984: Genesis achieved their first top 10 single on the Billboard Hot 100 chart with “That’s All,” which ultimately reached #6.

 1985: Following Band Aid’s 1984 “Do They Know Its Christmas?” project in the UK the previous Christmas, singer and activist Harry Belafonte and fundraiser Ken Kragen organized an American benefit single for African famine relief.
 More than 45 of the most famous artists contributed to the recording of “We Are The World,” which had been written by Michael Jackson and Lionel Richie.
 The final recording session was held on the evening of January 28th at A&M Recording Studios in Hollywood.
 Among the artists that joined Jackson at the studio were Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bob Dylan, Bruce Springsteen, and Smokey Robinson, many of who had come from the American Music Award ceremony the same night.
 Upon entering the studio, musicians were greeted by a sign which read “Please check your egos at the door” as well as Stevie Wonder, who proclaimed that if the recording was not finished in one take, he and Ray Charles would be driving everyone home.
 Since its release, “We Are the World” has raised over $63 million for humanitarian causes, equivalent to $144 million today.

-1988: To promote their new album A Momentary Lapse of Reason, Pink Floyd floated a giant inflatable bed down the Thames River in London.
+1988: To promote their thirteenth studio album, A Momentary Lapse of Reason, Pink Floyd floated a giant inflatable bed down the Thames River in London.

 2014: After the announcement that guitarists Derek Trucks and Warren Haynes were leaving the Allman Brothers Band, Gregg Allman announced that the group would stop touring at the end of the year.